penk/penkesu/README.md

 5. Connect keyboard's micro USB and display's mini HDMI port to Pi Zero 2 W; inset micro SD card into Pi Zero 2 W
 6. Fasten all components with M2x6 screws

+If you made it this far, welcome to check out my other project, [the CutiePi tablet](http://cutiepi.io), which is also a 100% open source hardware! :-)

 ## Copyright and License